Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 10web Booster Top Features

-- Minification and GZIP Compression – The plugin offers options for minifying CSS, HTML, and JavaScript files and enabling GZIP compression for faster content delivery.
+Minification and GZIP Compression – The plugin offers options to minify CSS, HTML, and JavaScript files and enable GZIP compression for faster content delivery.

-- Defer Javascript and CSS Execution – 10web prioritizes loading CSS files above the fold and deferring JS files to render important content quickly on the user screen.
+Defer JavaScript and CSS Execution – 10web prioritizes loading CSS files above the fold and deferring JS files to render important content quickly on the user’s screen.

-- Image Optimization – 10web Booster optimizes images by compressing and resizing them, ensuring faster loading without compromising visual quality.
+Image Optimization: 10web Booster optimizes images by compressing and resizing them, ensuring faster load times without compromising visual quality.

-- Database Optimization – The plugin includes tools to optimize your WordPress database, eliminating unnecessary data and improving overall database performance.
+Database Optimization – The plugin includes tools to optimize your WordPress database by eliminating unnecessary data and improving overall performance.

-- CDN Support – 10web Booster integrates with Content Delivery Networks (CDNs), allowing efficient content delivery across global servers.
+CDN Support: 10web Booster integrates with Content Delivery Networks (CDNs), enabling efficient content delivery across global servers.

 Breeze is a lightweight page caching plugin developed by Cloudways with essential features.
 It worked well with Cloudways hosting.

 The plugin is missing some advanced optimization features, such as removing unused CSS files, optimizing Critical CSS, and loading CSS asynchronously.
-Apart from lazy loading of images, iframes, and video, it also overlooks image optimization.
+Apart from lazy-loading images, iframes, and video, it also overlooks image optimization.

 However, this doesn’t mean Breeze doesn’t have its place.
 If you have a relatively small blog hosted on Cloudways, you can use the Breeze caching plugin and achieve a decent score.
 What you need to do is use another plugin, like JetPack, to handle image optimisation to complement its lack of it.